 By default, Eva emits all the alarms it finds (section 3.2) as both ACSL assertions and textual messages in the log.
 For big analyses, the log can become quite large.
 Since ACSL assertions are stored by the Frama-C kernel, and can be output using plugins such as Report, the textual output is partly redundant.
 Warning category1 alarm allows to manage how these alarms are reported on the textual output.
-In particular, -eva-warn-key alarm=inactive will completely disable their output, and -eva-warn-key alarm=feedback will convert them into normal messages instead of warnings (equivalent to deprecated option -eva-no-warn-on-alarms2).
+In particular, -value-warn-key=-alarm will completely disable their output, and -value-warn-feedback=alarm will convert them into normal messages instead of warnings (equivalent to deprecated option -no-val-warn-on-alarms2).